AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Agentic LLM-based Simulation Workflow Construction

-For the co-simulation tasks considered in this work, heterogeneous functional modules correspond to different logical stages.
-Across different tasks, the selection of modules, their parameter configurations, and even their internal behaviors may vary.
-Moreover, LLMs do not possess prior knowledge of the simulation workflow of specific environments.
-Therefore, we construct a codebase organized as a DAG, which covers simulation configurations, interaction logic, and execution modules, to provide structured guidance for LLM-based workflow generation.
-The DAG explicitly encodes inter-module dependencies and execution order, facilitating the agent’s understanding and retrieval of appropriate modules.
+Deploying SOCIA within AutoB2G introduces several challenges.
+The evaluation tasks considered in this work involve heterogeneous functional modules corresponding to different logical stages of the workflow.
+Across tasks, the selection of modules, their parameter configurations, and even their internal behaviors may vary.
+Furthermore, LLMs do not inherently possess prior knowledge of the simulation workflows associated with specific platforms, making it difficult to directly generate valid and executable pipelines.

+To address these challenges, we construct a structured codebase that encapsulates the evaluation workflow and enable LLM agents to retrieve relevant components.
+The codebase is organized as a DAG, covering simulation configurations, interaction logic, and execution modules, thereby providing structured guidance for workflow generation.
+The DAG explicitly encodes inter-module dependencies and execution order, facilitating effective module selection and composition.
 When the retrieved modules fail to form a valid DAG, the agent is further invoked to repair the workflow and ensure executability.